Here's when a major railway line will be closed between Portsmouth and London Waterloo

 Read More

-Disruptions will take place across an eight day period this month, between February 12 and February 20.
+Disruptions will take place across an eight day period this month, starting tomorrow and ending on February 20.

 Some rail works are scheduled over the weekend, but weekly commuters will also be affected across several services.